kiba/Writings/for_science/chp10_wine_and_dine.md

 "Ah, can we try out the mech now?"
 I asked.

-She smiled before answering, "sure, James-san."
+She smiled before answering, "sure, Archer-san."

 I suited up with only a helmet, as the full suit wasn't completely necessary.
 I never been in a plane, let alone the mech, so the information was very confusing.